Curricula Overview (MG)

 |MGMT 104||Foundations of Accounting I||1|

-In the spring of their sophomore year, all BSBA students will, in consultation with their advisers, select a major from among one of the Freeman College of Management departments.
+In the spring of their sophomore year, all BSBA students will, in consultation with their advisers, select a major from one of the Freeman College of Management departments.
 Students must complete the specific major requirements in addition to the BSBA core curriculum requirements to fulfill graduation requirements.
 Students will receive approval for a change of major within the Freeman College of Management if they can demonstrate the ability to meet the degree requirements of the new major without delaying their graduation date.

 Enrollment in the BSBA degree program is limited to students who were admitted directly into the Freeman College of Management at the time of their initial application to Bucknell.

-Students in the other Colleges may take up to seven courses for credit in the Freeman College of Management.
+Students in the other colleges may take up to seven courses for credit in the Freeman College of Management.

 Bachelor of Management for Engineers

 The five-year program in engineering and management offers students the opportunity to combine the study of engineering in any of the engineering degree programs with a selected sequence of courses in management.
-Upon successful completion of this program, the joint degree, the Bachelor of Science in engineering degree (within a specific engineering discipline), and the Bachelor of Management for Engineers degree, is awarded.
+Upon successful completion of this program, the joint degree, the Bachelor of Science in Engineering degree (within a specific engineering discipline), and the Bachelor of Management for Engineers degree, is awarded.
 The degree has the same accreditation status as the four-year Bachelor of Science degree in the engineering program selected.
 See Bachelor of Management for Engineers for specific course requirements.

 Enrollment in the Bachelor of Management for Engineers program is limited to first-time, first-year students who are admitted directly into the program at the time of their initial application to Bucknell.